CityOfPhiladelphia/phila.gov-wordpress-scraper/README.md

 1. After installing [docker](https://www.docker.com/get-started) on your machine, cd into directory and run `docker build .` to create the image.
 2. `pipenv shell` to activate the shell.
-3. `pipenv install` to install project dependencies.
+3. `pipenv install` to install project dependencies.*
 4. `. env.sh` to source your environment variables.
 5. `python phila_site_scraper.py` to run the scraper locally.

+* When updating dependencies, make sure both requirements.txt and Pipfile are updated.
+The Dockerfile is using requirements.txt but when testing locally the Pipfile is used by pipenv.

 ## Deploying